c3g/GenPipes_Docs/docs/source/faq/faq_hpc.rst

 **Response**

-GenPipes utilities such as ```chunk_genpipes.sh``` and ```monitor.sh``` can be used to smartly chunk pipeline command script and submit these chunks to the HPC scheduler queue instead of the full pipeline run script at once.The ```monitor.sh``` script can be used to smartly submit jobs to the scheduler and then use the scheduler's ```watch``` command to monitor status of job runs.
+GenPipes utilities such as ```chunk_genpipes.sh``` and ```submit_genpipes``` can be used to smartly chunk pipeline command script and submit these chunks to the HPC scheduler queue instead of the full pipeline run script at once.The ```submit_genpipes``` script can be used to smartly submit jobs to the scheduler and then use the scheduler's ```watch``` command to monitor status of job runs.
 Only the job chunks that timeout or encounter error can be re-submitted to the scheduling queue.
 For details, refer to :ref:`Submitting GenPipes Pipeline runs<ref_submitting_gp>` and see genpipes/utils in the source tree.